SigmaWe/EvalBase/README.md

 ```

 ## File structures/functions
-* `env.py`: configurations of experimental settings
+* `env.py`: configurations of experimental settings.
+Add your own metrics here.
-* `eval.py`: scoring summaries using automated metrics and computing their correlations with human scores
+* `eval_utils.py`: scoring summaries using automated metrics and computing their correlations with human scores
   - `eval_summary_level`: the main function that does summary-level evaluation.
 It loads a `dataset_df` (see specifications below).
   - `eval_system_level`: **To be finished by those taking CS 579X**
+* `exp.sh`: Running all the exeriments.
+The shell script calles the following three Python scripts:
-* `newsroom.py`: Run experiments on Newsroom dataset
+  - `newsroom.py`: Run experiments on Newsroom dataset
+  - `realsumm.py`: Run experiments on realsumm dataset
+  - `summeval.py`: Run experiments on SummEval dataset

 ## Key `Pandas.DataFrame`s in `eval.py`